 - Performance anxiety

 We have many years of experience teaching anxious children how to face and overcome their fears.
 Effective intervention during childhood and adolescence is important in preventing anxiety problems from extending into adulthood.
-By treating children with cognitive behavioral and exposure therapy we can prevent future problems and empower your child with the tools they need to manage their own anxiety.
+By treating children early, we can prevent future problems and empower your child to confidently face their fears and face the difficulties of growing up with grit and good humor.

 When normal participation in school, day care, or community activities is disrupted, staff can accompany the child and parent into these settings to help them overcome their fear.
 In older children, staff can discreetly accompany them into avoided situations to help them complete exposure practice.